-The Company had restricted cash balances for cash collateralized standby letters of credit as of October 31, 2023 and January 31, 2023 of \$10.0 million and \$9.1 million, respectively, primarily to satisfy security deposit requirements on its leases.
+The Company had restricted cash balances for cash collateralized standby letters of credit as of October 31, 2024 and January 31, 2024 of \$9.0 million and \$10.0 million, respectively, primarily to satisfy security deposit requirements on its leases.
+The restricted cash balances also consisted of letters of credit for rental product purchases and credit card transactions.